laurent22/go-sqlkv/README.md

 	}
 	defer db.Close()

-Then create a new SqlKv object:
+Then create a new SqlKv object and pass it the db connection and the table name:

 	store := sqlkv.New(db, "kvstore")